-The Act provides the legal mandate for creating Regional Parks in Wellington and sets out specific provisions for the management of those parks.
+The Local Government Act provides the legal mandate for creating regional parks in Wellington and sets out specific provisions for the management of those parks.
 In particular, the management of regional parks must ensure that provision is made for the public use and enjoyment, as long as this is not inconsistent with the conservation and protection of the intrinsic worth of the parks.

-The Act (and subsequent amendments) also allows the Council to carry out recreation provision and environmental and heritage protection in its parks and forests.
-It also provides the legal mandate to charge fees and recover costs of managing park land/forests and providing services or facilities to the public.
+The Act also allows the Council to carry out recreation provision and environmental and heritage protection in its parks and forests.
+It provides the legal mandate to charge fees and recover costs of managing park land/forests and providing services or facilities to the public.